fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 Machine Learning project checklist.
 You can start with the one in [Appendix B](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/app02.html#project_checklist_appendix);
 it should work reasonably well for most Machine Learning projects, but make sure to adapt it to your needs.
-In this chapter we will go through many checklist items, but we will also skip a few, either because they are self-explanatory or because they will be discussed in later chapters.
+In this lab we will go through many checklist items, but we will also skip a few, either because they are self-explanatory or because they will be discussed in later labs.